 Two-factor (2FA) or multi-factor authentication (MFA) is an additional security layer for your account, helping to address the vulnerabilities of a standard password-only approach.
 It is a critical feature for securing your TenantCloud account and provides enhanced safety by minimizing unauthorized access.

 If you have two-factor authentication enabled, you’ll need access to your phone while signing in to the system.
-This way if your password is compromised or stolen, only you can sign in to your account.
-In case you lose access to your phone, alternative recovery methods such as backup codes or identity verification can help you regain control of your account.
+This way, if your password is compromised or stolen, only you can sign in to your account.

 How to Regain Access When Facing Two-Factor Authentication (2FA) Issues?